 How many times have you encountered a scenario like this with your neurodivergent child or student?
 You and your learner have worked for hours on teaching an executive functioning skill in the classroom–let’s say, using a visual timer for homework sessions.
 The student has steadily progressed towards independence and can now complete 30 minutes of … read more

-Here at Life Skills Advocate, we spend a lot of time talking about goals and motivation.
+Here at Life Skills Advocate, we spend a lot of time thinking about goals and motivation.
 There’s a lot of misguided, mentalistic, and frankly–not at all helpful–information available to parents and educators about motivation, especially the difference between extrinsic and intrinsic motivation.
-Have you ever wondered why some teens and young adults continue to achieve … read more
+To better understand these concepts, it’s essential to look at the classic definitions … read more

 As of this writing, if you enter the search words “How to Focus Better” into Google, you’ll encounter about 6.2 billion results.
 In a world with so many distractions, we scramble to sustain our attention on what matters the most.
 If adults struggle with this skill, imagine how difficult it can be for learners with … read more